alexpdp7/alexpdp7/PERSONAL_INFRA.md

 ### Software updates

-I use `yum-cron` on CentOS and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.
+I use `yum-cron` on CentOS 7, `dnf-automatic` on CentOS 8 and `unattended-upgrades` on Debian/Ubuntu so updates are automatically installed.

 `ragent` monitors when Debian/Ubuntu systems need a reboot and warns me through Nagios.